 The content of day one will include Barriers and Expectations, Negotiation, and Women Entrepreneurs as Role Models; day two will include Creativity & Innovation in Cambridge, Money Matters: Getting Funded, and The Art of Pitching.

 While women comprise more than half of Europe’s population, they account for just one third of the self-employed workforce and less than a third of startup entrepreneurs.
-Only five per cent of British women identify with being entrepreneurial at all, and many startups now founded by women lie in the lifestyle sector that often has more limited scope for growth.
+Only 5% of British women identify with being entrepreneurial at all, and many startups now founded by women lie in the lifestyle sector that often has more limited scope for growth.

 Dr Rebecca Myers, Head of Entrepreneurial Learning Programmes & Engagement at the Entrepreneurship Centre, said: “Women are innately creative, yet the great reserves of entrepreneurial potential we possess remains under-nourished.
 There are very real barriers to female entrepreneurship: being able to secure funding for our ideas; access to networks to help us get going; and the importance and influence of our family and the expectations this brings to bear on our business aspirations.
 EnterpriseWOMEN aims to spark a fresh enthusiasm and business confidence to encourage the next generation of female entrepreneurs.”